 The efficiency of a pool filter is determined by its filtration fineness and its retention capacity.
 To increase this filtering power, simply extend its filtering surface.
 In the case of a granular media filter, the filter diameter and therefore the media volume must be increased, which increases the pressure drop and requires a pump that is sufficiently powerful for backwashing.
 This is why a variable speed pump is beneficial for this type of filter.

-The cartridge filter: a tool for the virtuous pool
+The cartridge filter: a tool for a smart and sustainable pool

-The cartridge filter is the ideal product for more virtuous operation of pools.
+The cartridge filter is the ideal product for more smart and sustainable operation of pools.

 - Less water discharge from backwashing i.e up to 6,000 litres of water (6m3) in relation to a classic sand filter.
 This is a key aspect in an era in which environmental regulations are being tightened up and more municipalities are banning wastewater discharge into nature ;